Offshore demonstration wind farm

 An addendum was submitted in July 2012, proposing an increase of the maximum turbine height and rotor diameter in order to accommodate the latest turbine models.

-The project has been awarded a European Union grant of up to €40m ($51.2m) under the European Energy Programme for Recovery (EEPR).
-The remainder cost of the project will be borne by the promoters.
+The project has been awarded a European Union grant of up to €40m ($51.2m) under the European Energy Programme for Recovery (EEPR) and is supported by AREG.

-The wind farm will be installed with 11 Round three offshore wind turbine models between 2km and 5km off the Aberdeenshire coast.
+The wind farm comprises of nine Vestas V164-8.4MW and two V164-8.8MW offshore wind turbines, between 2km and 5km off the Aberdeenshire coast.

-Round three offshore wind turbine models represent the latest models of high-capacity turbines for low-cost power generation.
-The new turbine technologies will be tested offshore to demonstrate their capabilities and receive independent validation and accreditation before commercial deployment.
+The turbines represent the latest models of high-capacity turbines for low-cost power generation.
+The new turbine technologies were tested offshore to demonstrate their capabilities and receive independent validation and accreditation before commercial deployment.

-The turbines will be installed in an area of 7km² in water depths ranging between 20m and 30m.
-The maximum tip height of the turbines will be 651ft (198m), and the maximum rotor diameter of turbines will be 172m.
+The turbines were installed in an area of 7km² in water depths ranging between 20m and 30m.
+The maximum tip height of the turbines is 191m, and the maximum rotor diameter of turbines is 164m.

-The front row turbines of the wind farm will be shorter in height (180.5m) and the larger turbines will be installed in the seaward rows.
-The turbine models and their foundations have not been finalised yet.
+The front row turbines of the wind farm are shorter in height (180.5m) and the larger turbines are installed in the seaward rows.

 As many as 12 turbine suppliers had evinced interest to deploy their latest turbine models at the wind farm.
 Working agreements with six suppliers were signed in August 2012.
 The suppliers are reportedly Vistas, Repower, Gamesa, Siemens, Mitsubishi and Samsung.

-The electricity generated by the turbines will be transmitted through a 13km-long array cable to an offshore transformer.
-The power output of the wind farm will be fed the national electricity transmission system (NETS) through four 33kV underground export cables.
+The electricity generated by the turbines is transmitted through a 13km-long array cable to an offshore transformer.

 Fugro performed offshore works for the construction of the European Offshore Wind Deployment Centre in April 2016.

-Murphy is responsible for providing onshore substation and cabling work for the project.
+J Murphy & Sons is responsible for providing onshore substation and cabling work for the project.

 Air traffic services company NATS was contracted to deliver radar mitigation services for the EOWDC in July 2016.
 In December 2016, JDR received a contract from VBMS to provide 66kV inter-array and export cables for the EOWDC.